hordiienkoalina/atlas-educacao/README.md

 4. Push to the branch: ```git push origin feature/YourFeature.```
 5. Open a pull request.

+## 📜 License

+This project is licensed under the GNU General Public License v3.0.
+See the LICENSE.md file for details.

 ## 📧 Contact
 LinkedIn: [Felipe Horta Oliveira](https://www.linkedin.com/in/felipehlvoliveira/) <br>
 Email: felipehlvo@gmail.com <br>